Combining Machine Learning Defenses without Conflicts: Evaluation

-We find the all defense effectiveness metrics are better than the ``no defense'' baseline.
-Once the defenses are applied, we use their respective $\phi^{\textbf{\texttt{D}}}_{(.)}$ as the ``single defense'' baseline to compare the effectiveness of the defense combinations later in Section~\ref{sec:evalEmpirical}.
+We evaluate the effectiveness of each defense by comparing the metrics $\phi^{\textbf{\texttt{D}}}_{(.)}$ to a ``no defense'' baseline.
+We report the results in Table~\ref{tab:tab_eval_standalone}.
+We also report \phiacc to provide context but do not use it to evaluate accuracy of the technique.
+We find that all the defense effectiveness metrics are better than the ``no defense'' baseline.
+Once the defenses are applied, we use their respective $\phi^{\textbf{\texttt{D}}}_{(.)}$ as the ``single defense'' baseline to compare the effectiveness of the defense combinations later in \Snospace\ref{sec:evalEmpirical}.
 For $\phi^{\text{\defexplPost}}_\text{err}$, we do not have a ``no defense'' baseline to compare with.
 Assuming $\phi^{\text{\defexplPost}}_\text{err}$ is effective, we use it as the ``single defense'' baseline.